ampproject/amphtml/ads/integration-guide.md

       layout="responsive" width="480" height="270">
   </amp-brightcove>
 ```
-For instructions on how to develop an amp tag like brightcove, please see [amp-brightcove.js](https://github.com/ampproject/amphtml/blob/master/extensions/amp-brightcove/0.1/amp-brightcove.js)
+For instructions on how to develop an amp tag like brightcove, please See pull request [here](https://github.com/ampproject/amphtml/pull/1052).

-The other popular option is for video players to take advantage of the amp-iframe (https://github.com/ampproject/amphtml/blob/master/extensions/amp-iframe/amp-iframe.md) extension (with post frame or fallback markup) and serve the player within the iframe.

 #### Video Ad Network